medicare special enrollment periods

 If you qualify for a Special Enrollment Period because your primary residence changed, your Special Enrollment Period is typically 60 days after moving.
 But there is a difference in timing if you inform your plan before versus after your change of residence.

 If you tell your plan before you change residence, your chance to switch plans begins the month before your move month, plus 60 days after you move.
 If you inform your plan after moving, your window to change plans includes the month you tell your plan, plus 60 more days.
-To confirm the length of your Special Enrollment Period, call and speak to one of Connie Health’s local licensed agents at (623) 223-8884 (TTY: 711).
+To confirm your Special Enrollment Period length, call and speak to one of Connie Health’s local licensed agents at (623) 223-8884.

 You Lost Your Health Insurance